learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 breakdown for each directory:

 - **app**: contains the Models, Views, and Controllers, along with the rest of the core functionality of the application.
-This is the one directory where you can make a change and not have to restart the Rails server.
 The majority of your time will be spent working in this directory.

 - **bin**: some built-in Rails tasks that you most likely will never have to